 - 1 cup avocado oil

-- Add all ingredients to a heat-proof bowl.
+- Add all ingredients (except avocado oil) to a heat-proof bowl.

 - Heat the oil in a saucepan on medium-high heat for 3-5 minutes.
 If you have a kitchen thermometer handy, you want the temperature of the oil to reach 350ºF.
 If you don't have a thermometer, you'll want to achieve a noticeably thin, shimmery oil.

 - Carefully pour the oil into the bowl containing the ingredients.
-You’ll notice a good amount of sizzling as the oil comes into contact with the spices–and that’s expected.
+You’ll notice a good amount of sizzling as the oil comes into contact with the spices–that’s expected.